Where to find vegan food and restaurants in Rome, Italy

 Il Magutta

 I had a particularly disappointing brunch here.
 The restaurant seated us for the brunch buffet even though the kitchen was closed and it wasn’t that much food left.
 I ended up eating the most expensive pieces of grilled peppers in my life.
-Even though we got a €10 off the initial price.
+Even though we got €10 off the initial price.
 They should have done the right thing from the start and just informed us that it was almost over and the food was disappearing.

 Disclaimer: some photographs are borrowed with the purpose to showcase the restaurant